amankrmj01/capyapy_dashboard/README.md

 A modern Flutter web dashboard for managing mock API projects, data models, endpoints, and billing.
 Built with GoRouter for navigation and BLoC for state management.

+## Backend Status

+Currently, the backend is in development using Spring Boot and will be available soon.

 ## Features

 - Responsive dashboard UI for desktop and mobile